darkobits/nr/README.md

-Modern tools like Babel, Webpack, TypeScript, and Vite allow for robust enough configuration that they can often perform all of these jobs using a single invocation of a (usually well-documented) command-line interface, making the need for another layer of abstraction between the user and the CLI superfluous.
+Modern tools like Babel, Webpack, TypeScript, and Vite allow for robust enough configuration that they can often perform all of these jobs using a single invocation of a (usually well-documented) command-line interface, making plugin systems a superfluous layer of abstraction between the user and the CLI.

 Rather than relying on plugins to interface with tooling, `nr` provides an API for invoking other CLIs, and a means to formalize these invocations in a JavaScript configuration file.